A review on deep reinforcement learning for fluid mechanics: an update: Deep reinforcement learning for computational fluid dynamics

 Regarding the flow regimes, almost all contributions assume laminar conditions with Reynolds numbers in a range of one hundred to a few hundred.
-The only two exceptions are \cite{ren2021}, where a weakly turbulent case at an intermediate Reynolds number $\Re = 1000$ is explicitly targeted, and \cite{ghraieb2020}, where moderately large Reynolds number in the range of a few thousand to a few ten thousand are tackled in the frame of Reynolds averaged Navier--Stokes (RANS); see figure \ref{fig:pinball} for an illustration pertaining to the fluidic pinball, an equilateral triangle arrangement of rotating cylinders immersed in a turbulent stream.
+The only exceptions are \cite{ren2021, yzwang2022}, where weakly turbulent flows at intermediate Reynolds numbers ($\Re = 1000$ and $\Re = 3000$ respectively) are explicitly targeted, and \cite{ghraieb2020}, where moderately large Reynolds number in the range of a few hundreds to a few ten thousands are tackled in the frame of Reynolds averaged Navier--Stokes (RANS) (see figure \ref{fig:pinball} for an illustration pertaining to the fluidic pinball, an equilateral triangle arrangement of rotating cylinders immersed in a turbulent stream).
 As stressed in \cite{ren2021}, even weakly turbulent conditions make it significantly harder to achieve successful drag reduction, as evidenced by the increased number of episodes needed to learn an efficient policy at higher Reynolds numbers.
 Moreover, the use of transfer learning from strategies learned at $\Re=100$ to flow control at $\Re=1000$ is shown to be ineffective in this configuration, due to too different flow dynamics.
 Nonetheless, it is shown possible in \cite{tang2020} to achieve robust flow control over a range of Reynolds numbers by training simultaneously a single agent at four different Reynolds numbers distributed between 100 and 400.
 After training, the agent succeeds in efficiently reducing drag for Reynolds numbers in the range from 60 to 400, although the performance for each value of $\Re$ is slightly lower than that achieved training an agent specifically at this Reynolds number.
+Also, the onset of weak turbulence in the shear layer begins to affect the state space observed in the wake and triggers a high level of irregular drag and actuation fluctuations.
 In \cite{paris2020}, the authors also underline the interest of using non-dimensionalized quantities as input states, which can increase the robustness of control strategies even learned at a single Reynolds number.
 Yet, as stated above about the work of \cite{ren2021}, this approach is limited to cases with similar flow patterns, and does not carry over to turbulent (not even weakly turbulent) flows.
+The case at Re=400 has been recently revisited by \cite{mao2022} using an original combination of Markov decision processes with time delays, to manage the time elapsed between the actuation and the flow response, by taking into account previous actuation informations in the agent’s current decision, and autoregressive policy models, to handle the difficult exploration of the agent due to the presence of weak turbulence.
+In the case of Gaussian policy distribution, the action can be represented as a sum of deterministic parameterized mean and a scaled white noise.
+It is the white noise that can undermine the exploration behavior, as the mean usually varies smoothly between subsequent states.
+Autoregressive policy models replace the white noise component with a stationary autoregressive Gaussian process that has stationary standard normal distribution and exhibits temporal coherence between subsequent observations.
+Such an approach shows promise for turbulent flows as it is reduces the magnitude of drag and lift fluctuations by approximately 90\% while achieving a similar level of drag reduction.

 About the numerical reward, most contributions rely on the design proposed in \cite{rabault2019}: